-In the U.S., early forms of housing discrimination took place following the abolition of slavery, when landowners would raise the price of the property for former slaves to prevent them from buying or renting land in the community.
+Sadly, housing discrimination has a long history in the U.S. Early forms of housing-related discrimination took place following the abolition of slavery, when landowners would raise the price of the property for former slaves to prevent them from buying or renting land in the community.
 Nowadays, there are laws in place to prevent such discriminatory actions, but unfortunately, the problem persists.
 Read on for a deeper definition and examples of housing discrimination in modern-day real estate.

 What is housing discrimination?

 Housing discrimination is the illegal practice of treating or behaving differently (ie, discriminating) toward buyers or renters of dwellings based on race, color, religion, national origin, sex, family status or disability.

 As far back as 1917, the Supreme Court ruled that practices such as raising prices for certain racial groups to keep them out of the area were illegal and unconstitutional.
 But emerging social, political and economic groups brought about new forms of segregation and discrimination.
 People were denied the ability to buy or rent homes and land based on far more than just the color of their skin — including their religious beliefs, nationality, family status and more.

 Government policies like redlining prevented banks from extending government-backed mortgages and loans to people in areas deemed “high-risk.”
 These areas typically were predominantly neighborhoods of color.
 Areas that weren’t redlined saw greater investment and thrived, while simultaneously refusing to rent or sell homes to marginalized groups.

 Redlining — so named because the “high-risk” areas were literally outlined in red on maps — remained common until the time of the civil rights movement, and specifically the Fair Housing Act of 1968.